monkins1010/Verusguideassets/VerusPay Installation Guide.md

 `git clone https://github.com/monkins1010/ChainTools.git `

-This will make a folder called ~/ChainTools with a mini server in that acts a go between from the Shop to the wallet.
+This will make a folder called `~/ChainTools` with a mini server in that acts a go between from the Shop to the wallet.

-`sudo cp -ar ~/ChainTools /var/www/html`
+`sudo cp -ar ~/ChainTools /var/www/html` Put the ChainTools folder in yourw

 `sudo chown -R www-data:www-data /var/www/html/ChainTools`